 1. A Primary Relationship Has Become a Bit Stagnant

-“Oftentimes, a long-term relationship can become more like a sibling relationship, and the sexual connection fades if the couple don’t know how to keep it alive…that opens the door for falling in love (or at least lust) with someone else.”
+“Oftentimes, a long-term relationship can become more like a sibling relationship, and the intimate connection fades if the couple don’t know how to keep it alive…that opens the door for falling in love (or at least lust) with someone else.”

 Dr. Tina Tessina, psychotherapist and author

 It often happens in a long-term relationship.
 Couples get comfortable in their relationship, and their romantic love takes a back seat as other activities and a repetitive schedule take over.
-It’s not that they don’t love each other, but the sexual chemistry and once passionate love have not been fed.
+It’s not that they don’t love each other, but the chemistry and once passionate love have not been fed.
 They make love the same way as always and far less than when their feelings were new and exciting.

 Life just goes on from day to day.
 Then, one of the partners meets a person, and that person brings up feelings they haven’t had for a long time.
 This is how “cheating” begins.